carlwhittick/magpie-developer-challenge/README.md

 - **Automated Pagination Handling**:
   - Automatically detects and scrapes all available pages of the product catalog.
-  - Determines the total number of pages using the website’s pagination structure, ensuring complete data extraction across multiple pages.

 - **Product Data Extraction**:
   - Extracts essential product details including: